Personalised Metabolic Health

 - Central fat accumulation – Particularly abdominal fat, associated with metabolic inefficiency and insulin resistance

-Common Causes of Metabolic Dysfunction and Poor Metabolic Health
+of Metabolic Dysfunction

 - Metabolic dysfunction is typically multifactorial, involving lifestyle, environmental, hormonal, and biochemical influences that affect the body's ability to maintain metabolic balance.